skip to content

 To complete these projects, the student will need access to procedure manuals, laboratory data, instrument validation data, and (on occasion) utilize laboratory instruments from the supporting facility.
 Students should NOT work on these projects as a part of their regular work duties.

-Minimum Clinical Competency Hours required for each WSU MLS course: Please note that the hours listed are a minimum and that the goal of the clinical experience is for the laboratory mentor to feel comfortable with the student's performance at the entry level.
+Minimum clinical competency hours required for each Weber State University Medical Laboratory Sciences course: the hours listed are a minimum and that the goal of the clinical experience is for the laboratory mentor to feel comfortable with the student's performance at the entry level.
 Students must pass the competency checklist in order to be deemed competent and pass their courses.
 If more time is needed than the minimum, the student should expect to spend additional time.

 MLS 1010: Core Clinical Practices 4 64 hours